Hindolch/ICLR-2026/README.md

 MY CURRENT THOUGHTS REGARDING THE EXPERIMENTS

-Orderliness & The Mental Number Line: Mechanistic Interpretability Activation patching: Can you restore orderliness in deep layers by patching in activations from shallow layers?
+Orderliness & The Mental Number Line: Mechanistic Interpretability Activation patching: Can restoration of orderliness in deep layers by patching in activations from shallow layers possible?
 Causal mediation: Which attention heads or MLP neurons are responsible for maintaining/destroying orderliness?
 Mechanistic circuit tracing: Use activation patching + attention head attribution to identify which components maintain orderliness.
 Build a "circuit diagram" of the mental number line.